 Hours of Operation

-The area is easily accessible by public transport or by car, and the museum is open from 10 am to 8 pm on Wednesdays, 10 am to 5 pm on all other days, and closed on Mondays and Tuesdays.
+The area is easily accessible by public transport or car; the museum is open from 10 am to 8 pm on Wednesdays, 10 am to 5 pm on all other days, and closed on Mondays and Tuesdays.
 Entry into the Weisman is completely free on all days.

 See Related: Best Parks in Minneapolis, Minnesota

-The building is made in a contemporary style with some unique edges and shapes made from angular brushed steel sheets.
-It’s striking, to say the least!
+The building is contemporary, with unique edges and shapes made from angular brushed steel sheets.
+It’s striking!

-It’s not really everyone’s cup of tea, but it’s done right, and it’s made entirely out of brick and stainless steel.
+It’s not everyone’s cup of tea, but it’s done right and made entirely from brick and stainless steel.
 Depending on where you look at the building, it can either look like an abstract fish shoal, a futuristic fortress, or a brick facade that blends in with the historic surroundings.

 See Related: Beautiful Sunflower Fields in Minnesota